AaronAmberman/WPF.InternalDialogs/README.md

     - *AnswerAreaContent* - Gets or sets the answer area content.
     - *CloseButtonStyle* - Gets or sets the style to use for the close button at the top right.
     - *ContentBackground* - Gets or sets the background for the content part of the movable resizable internal dialog.
 Not the same as Background.
+	- *ResizableDefaultHeight* - Gets or sets the default height of the resizable portion.
+	- *ResizableDefaultWidth* - Gets or sets the default width of the resizable portion.
     - *ResizableMaxHeight* - Gets or sets the movable resizable internal dialog maximum height.
 Default is 600.0.
     - *ResizableMaxWidth* - Gets or sets the movable resizable internal dialog maximum width.
 Default is 800.0.
     - *ResizableMinHeight* - Gets or sets the movable resizable internal dialog minimum height.
 Default is 50.0.